 Tax Breaks, Business Incentives and Support

-The Utah's Governor Office of Economic Development has created a solid incentive program that aims to support the relocation and expansion of local businesses.
-The various incentives available consist of tax credits and grants, which are mostly available to companies that commit to job creation and to attracting skilled workers (8).
-Some of the tax credits available to local Utah businesses include the following:
+The Utah's Governor Office of Economic Opportunity has created a solid incentive program that aims to support the relocation and expansion of local businesses.
+Some programs worth noting include:

 - New Destination Development Funding, available to eligible businesses in the tourism sector.

 - Rural Employment Development Incentive, a grant to support the creation of high-paying jobs in rural areas.

 - Utah Technology Innovation Funding, which offers microgrants to small businesses who need R&D funds to develop innovative tech products.